Semyonic/CourseCodes/README.md

 ## COMP-412 : Parsing, Compiling and Interpreting

 The implementation of compilers has enabled the production of increasingly large computer systems.
 Compilers and assemblers play a crucial role and at the same time are good examples of large and complex programs that have at least in part a sound mathematical basis for the way they work.
 This course studies the different phases of compiler construction and engineering and scientific issue in each stage.

+### COMP-431 : Artificial Intelligence and Symbolic Programming

+This course aims to study the basic concepts of artificial intelligence.
+Topics covered include representation of knowledge, search and heuristic programming, logic and logic programming, application areas of artificial intelligence: problem-solving, game and puzzles, expert systems, planning, natural language understanding and learning.

 ## COMP-461 : Web Services and Systems